 “These instruments of correction were usually hung up in the steam of the ship’s galley to make them supple enough to have knots tied in them, though there are also reports of birches being soaked in vinegar or saltwater before being used,” writes Christopher McKee in Sober Men and True: Sailor Lives in the Royal Navy, 1900-1945.

-Still, neither caning nor birching compared to flogging, a common adult punishment that could kill a man.
+Neither caning nor birching compared to flogging, a common adult punishment that could kill a man.
 Until the mid-1800s, sailors who committed major or minor offenses were often tied to the mast and whipped with a cat ‘o nine tails in front of the crew.
 (The U.S. Congress outlawed this in 1862.)

 The knots in the cat ‘o nine tails ripped flesh from sailors’ backs, causing wounds that could become infected.
 To prevent this, officers often rubbed salt into the cuts after the flogging was over—a practice that caused further pain.

-Between the mid-1600s and the mid-1800s, one of the worst punishment a sailor could receive was keelhauling.
-“Keelhaul” comes from the the Dutch kielhalen, which means "to haul under the keel of a ship,” according to Merriam-Webster.
+Between the mid-1600s and the mid-1800s, one of the worst punishments a sailor could receive was keelhauling.
+“Keelhaul” comes from the Dutch kielhalen, which means "to haul under the keel of a ship,” according to Merriam-Webster.
 As the name suggests, it involved throwing someone over one side of the ship and dragging him underneath the ship to the other side.

 This punishment was much, much rarer than flogging.
 But like flogging, it could endanger a man’s life.

 For very serious infractions, the most common severe punishment was death by hanging.
 Sailors bound the condemned man by his hands and feet and put a noose around his neck.
-The noose’s rope went up over the horizontal yard-arm that stretched across the mast, and the condemned man’s fellow sailors slowly pulled his body into the air until he died from strangulation.
+The noose’s rope went up over the horizontal yard arm that stretched across the mast, and the condemned man’s fellow sailors slowly pulled his body into the air until he died from strangulation.